 SNAPP, the robotic fish, currently holds the Guinness World Record for the fastest 50m swim by a robotic fish in 22.9s or at 2.2 m/s (meters per second), which is faster than most Olympic swimmers including Michael Phelps, who averages a speed of 2.1 m/s.
 The robotic fish was invented by a student-staff team led by the Department of Mechanical Engineering and sponsored by the Tam Wing Fan Innovation Wing under HKU’s Faculty of Engineering.

 The team is encouraged by the fact that SNAPP is optimal for an array of functions.
-Professor Dennis Leung, Head of the Department of Mechanical Engineering and an environmental specialist, said: “I am very satisfied with the research output of the robotic fish project.
+Professor Dennis Leung, Head of the Department of Mechanical Engineering and an environmental specialist, said: “I am very pleased with the research output of the robotic fish project.
 Apart from breaking the Guinness record, the robotic fish can also be applied in our everyday life.
-It is particularly useful in environmental protection such as monitoring of water quality as well as surveillance of rubbish and oil spillage in seawater.”
+It is particularly useful in environmental protection such as monitoring water quality as well as surveillance of rubbish and oil spillage in seawater.”

 With its thin profile, SNAPP is fit for both shallow and deep-sea operations, capable of moving through undersea rock formations and fitting through tight crevices.
 The current prototype allows it to accelerate to a maximum speed within 0.5s, make tight turns with its caudal fin, and swim continuously for hours in a mix swimming mode fish on a 48V, 850 mAh battery.

-His team is already working on using SNAPP to address ocean pollution, to scout for underwater garbage patches, as opposed to those on the surface.
+The robotics team is already working on using SNAPP to address ocean pollution and to scout for underwater garbage patches.
 The fish can relay their location back to a much larger collector, or be deployed to take water samples periodically in river basins, and to monitor the water quality, specifically for microplastics.
 “It can also be used as "pet" for divers, carrying crucial equipment and oxygen tanks for them,” Mr. Ng added.
 Snapp can also act as a lifeline for divers that are caught in an underwater current, pulling them away from it.
 While being in talks with commercial companies on utilizing the search, rescue, and patrol functions of SNAPP, Mr. Ng is eyeing other wider applications.
 “Perhaps in the future, we would not need to keep real fishes captive for entertainment; robots can replace them instead.”